Rental Guides · Last updated 2 June 2026

 Watch out for two things:

-- A clause that allows increases above the legal cap -- this would be unenforceable, but it is still worth flagging
+• A clause that allows increases above the legal cap.
+This would be unenforceable, but it is still worth flagging before you sign.

-- A clause that references a specific percentage without reference to the LAU -- this is a red flag
+• A clause that references a fixed percentage without citing the LAU.
+This is a red flag and worth questioning in writing before you commit.

 Key Clauses to Read Carefully